elizabethgarza/Spanish-Diacriticizer/README.md

 The figure below uses a venn diagram to show the distribution of these token types.
 Of particular note is that diacriticized tokens constitute ~10% of all tokens in a given set.
 Of that 10%, only ~12% of those tokens are mellizas; the other ~88% are invariantly diacriticized tokens, as you can see below.

+**Figure 1.
+A venn diagram showing the distribution of token types in the data**
 ![Image 7-22-20 at 1 51 AM](https://user-images.githubusercontent.com/43279348/88139573-f8b39e80-cbbd-11ea-9a0a-8295e99d8589.jpg)

 ### Melliza statistics.